 The most apparent one-time cost associated with getting a pet is buying the cat themselves.
 Once you adopt your Siamese, you won’t have to pay another adoption fee.
 However, you also need to get yourself set up to own a cat if you haven’t before.

 There is little opportunity for you to find a Siamese cat for free because they are so popular.
-In addition, they are more of a luxury breed, so you aren’t likely to find them on farms or in abandoned litters.
 The best chance that you have of finding a free Siamese is if a friend’s cat has a litter that they don’t want to have to sell.

 Since Siamese cats are so popular, there are plenty of them around.
 With increasing numbers throughout North America, they will inevitably end up in a cat shelter or animal rescue at some point.
 Most shelters don’t differentiate between breeds but will have standard adoption charges.
 These can range from $15 to $200 and might change based on the cat’s age.